Huawei CFO Meng back in Canadian court fighting U.S. extradition

 Vukelich hearings are rare in extradition cases, said Gary Botting, an extradition lawyer based in Vancouver, but given the complexity of Meng's case it is not surprising.

-The defence's success "depends entirely on the nature of the evidence… and whether or not there is any substance to their allegations," Botting added.
+The defense's success "depends entirely on the nature of the evidence ... and whether or not there is any substance to their allegations," Botting added.

 Meng arrest timeline

-(Reporting by Moira Warburton in Vancouver Editing by Denny Thomas and Diane Craft)
+(Reporting by Moira Warburton in Vancouver Additional reporting by Tessa Vikander in Vancouver Editing by Denny Thomas, Diane Craft and Richard Chang)

 ((Moira.Warburton@thomsonreuters.com; 416-687-7996; 437-771-3124;))